mmattel/Raspberry-Pi-Setup/home_assistant/zwavejs2mqtt.md

 When the container is running, you can access zwavejs2mqtt via `http://<your-server/ip>:8091`

 If you have enabled authentication and forgot the password, the default username is `admin`, password is `zwave`.

+If you previously have added MQTT Explorer, you see post configuring that zwave has been added and messages are posted.